squ1dd13/CLEO-iOS/README.md

 ### What does it *not* do?

 * Provide a script menu ("mod menu") such as that of CLEO Android.
-* Load PC scripts (some may work, but don't expect them to).
+* Load PC scripts (some may work, but don't expect most to).

 ## Building